getopenpay/getopenpay-go/docs/CheckoutSessionExternal.md

 `func (o *CheckoutSessionExternal) UnsetSuccessUrl()`

 UnsetSuccessUrl ensures that no value is present for SuccessUrl, not even an explicit nil
+### GetSuccessfulAttemptId

+`func (o *CheckoutSessionExternal) GetSuccessfulAttemptId() string`

+GetSuccessfulAttemptId returns the SuccessfulAttemptId field if non-nil, zero value otherwise.

+### GetSuccessfulAttemptIdOk

+`func (o *CheckoutSessionExternal) GetSuccessfulAttemptIdOk() (*string, bool)`

+GetSuccessfulAttemptIdOk returns a tuple with the SuccessfulAttemptId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSuccessfulAttemptId

+`func (o *CheckoutSessionExternal) SetSuccessfulAttemptId(v string)`

+SetSuccessfulAttemptId sets SuccessfulAttemptId field to given value.

+### HasSuccessfulAttemptId

+`func (o *CheckoutSessionExternal) HasSuccessfulAttemptId() bool`

+HasSuccessfulAttemptId returns a boolean if a field has been set.

+### SetSuccessfulAttemptIdNil

+`func (o *CheckoutSessionExternal) SetSuccessfulAttemptIdNil(b bool)`

+ SetSuccessfulAttemptIdNil sets the value for SuccessfulAttemptId to be an explicit nil

+### UnsetSuccessfulAttemptId
+`func (o *CheckoutSessionExternal) UnsetSuccessfulAttemptId()`

+UnsetSuccessfulAttemptId ensures that no value is present for SuccessfulAttemptId, not even an explicit nil
 ### GetTaxAmountAtom

 `func (o *CheckoutSessionExternal) GetTaxAmountAtom() int32`